Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Benjamin_Interim.md

 This project was taken on by a team last year, here is the progress they made and where they fell short:

 - successfully made an electronic circuit that displayed the temperature and remaining cool life
-- was not modular, was not able to clip on and off from the door
+- was not very modular, required removal of door which was tedious in practice.
 - ambiguity in their recommendation for position of the temperature sensor
 - did not quantify the effect of the electronics module compromising insulation
 - mechanical issues with door ergonomics, lack of protection for display screen